Jose Manuel Magallanes, PhD

 There are no prerequisites to take this course and there is no credit offered.
 Faculty, undergraduate students and graduate students are welcome to apply.

-Please apply here.
-The deadline to apply is January 4th.
-Application decisions will be made by January 15th.
+Registration has closed.
+The deadline to apply was January 4th.
+Application decisions were made by January 15th.

 Class 1: Friday, January 24th (9 am – 1:00 pm)